 - Burnt pop cans

 - Burnt aluminum foil

 It can be hard to admit to yourself that you have a drug problem.
 It can be even more difficult to acknowledge someone close to you is struggling with heroin use.
-Take the first step on the road to recovery by contacting a Vertava Health Mississippi representative at (888) 759-7639 today.
-Your call is one hundred percent confidential.
-We will get you or your loved the one the help you deserve.
+Take the first step on the road to recovery by contacting a Vertava Health Mississippi representative at 844.951.1931 today.
+We’ll help you find a comprehensive heroin addiction treatment program that will address your unique needs.